Abhinav3291/Distributed-Enterprise-RAG-Infrastructure/README.md

 A cost-aware, defense-in-depth Retrieval-Augmented Generation (RAG) backend engineered for low-latency responses, high-concurrency throughput, and minimal hallucination risk.

-Built as a student project to go deep on production-style RAG patterns — rate limiting, caching, retrieval, and output safety — under a real constraint (a small OpenAI API budget), not unlimited cloud spend.
+Built as a project to go deep on production-style RAG patterns — rate limiting, caching, retrieval, and output safety — under a real constraint (a small OpenAI API budget), not unlimited cloud spend.
 Shared here for other students to learn from and for engineers to critique.

 ---